How To Use AI To Become a Better Writer

 AI chatbots

-AI chatbots are multipurpose apps and they can be helpful for brainstorming and generating content.
-Because these platforms aren't purpose-built for writers, you may find you have to fine-tune your prompts to get just what you need (or be prepared to handle formatting and style changes on your own afterward).
+AI chatbots are multipurpose apps, and they can be helpful for brainstorming and generating content.
+Because these platforms aren't purpose-built for writers, you may find you have to fine-tune your prompts to get what you need (or be prepared to handle formatting and style changes on your own afterward).
 Popular options include:

 - Poe.
 Poe is a multi-chatbot interface from Quora.
 You can use it to access Quora's own Poe AI as well as ChatGPT, Claude, and other generative AI tools.
 If you aren't sure which AI interface you'll like the best, Poe can be a good way to try them out side by side.